Cut – Fill – Volume – How are the values calculated?

 Pictured below is a pile that is going to be used for the yard.
 We need to know its volume.

 Other options for volume calculations include comparing area to a given plane height or to another surface model (DTM, DSM or LandXML).
-In both cases Pointscene compares the selected are to two surfaces selected or to the given height and calculates the volume from those differences.
+In both cases Pointscene compares the selected area to two surfaces selected or to the given height and calculates the volume from those differences.